 Conferences & Other Educational Opportunities

 The weekly Monday noon conference includes a comprehensive core lecture series that incorporates principles of active learning, guest speakers, basic science topics, infection control experiential exercises, and other learning activities.
-"Bench rounds" occurs weekly throughout the year at the Portland VA Medical Center microbiology laboratory, drawing on the rich clinical caseload and the expertise of our faculty.
-This conference is led once a month by our second year fellows, and the remainder of the time by the microbiology laboratory director.
+"Bench rounds" occurs every other week throughout the year at the Portland VA Medical Center microbiology laboratory, drawing on the rich clinical caseload and the expertise of our faculty.
+This conference is led once a month by our second year fellows, and once a month by the microbiology laboratory director.